aimeele97/DataScience_PythonProjects/Project8_ShopeeMall - Sales Analysis/Readme.md

 * **Impact:** Deep insights will inform market forecasts, strategic recommendations, and academic research, aiding better understanding of Vietnam’s e-commerce ecosystem.

 ---

-### 4. **Platform Operators (Shopee Mall)**

-* **What:** Monitor and address platform performance issues that may cause fluctuating views and engagement.
-Facilitate targeted promotions for stable but underperforming categories to stimulate consistent sales.
-* **What to Focus On:** Enhance tools for sellers to better manage inventory, track customer feedback, and optimize campaigns.
-Promote transparent rating and review systems to improve buyer confidence.
-* **Impact:** Improved platform stability and seller support will increase overall engagement, sales volume, and customer satisfaction, reinforcing Shopee Mall’s leadership in the Vietnamese market.

 ## Final Note

 This dashboard offers an educational example of e-commerce data analysis on Shopee Mall Vietnam, revealing detailed trends in user engagement, sales performance, and category dynamics.
 Although user interactions declined, sales growth in select areas highlights evolving market behaviors and opportunities.